UCNot/churi/README.md

 - as [Matrix URI] parameter value,
 - as path fragment,
 - as URI hash (anchor) parameter value,
-- as positional argument immediately following `#` within hash.
+- as positional argument immediately following `#` within hash,
+- as username and authentication parameters.

 **Example:**